ansys/5G-Wizard/README.md

    git clone https://github.com/pyansys/5G-Wizard.git
    ```

 If you want to run the 5G wizard as a script (not using the executable), a python environment will need to be configured.
 See README_python_env.txt for an example of how to setup a python envionrment.
-If you want to built the applicaiton as an exe, see README_creating_application.txt.
+If you want to re-build the applicaiton as an exe, see README_creating_application.txt.

    ```sh
 	pip install pywin32